Atiku calls for Lai Mohammed’s arrest

 - 0

-- The former vice president noted that Mohammed's comment was to tarnish his reputation

-Former vice president and presidential candidate of Peoples Democratic Party (PDP), Atiku Abubakar, has called for immediate arrest of the minister of information, Lai Mohammed, for alleged breach of security.
+The Peoples Democratic Party (PDP) presidential candidate, Alhaji Atiku Abubakar has said that the Minister of Information ‘Lai Mohammed should be arrested for breach of security’ and apologize to him and the PDP.

-Vanguard reports that in a statement by Paul Ibe, his spokesman, Atiku said Lai Mohammed’s comments that he (Atiku) is planning to sabotage President Muhammadu Buhari’s administration was grandiose scheme being put together by some unscrupulous elements aimed at jeopardising his reputation.
+Atiku in a statement by Paul Ibe, his spokesman, said Lai Mohammed’s comments that he is planning to sabotage President Muhammadu Buhari’s administration was grandiose scheme being put together by some unscrupulous elements aimed at jeopardising his reputation”

-READ ALSO: NAIJ.com upgrades to Legit.ng: a letter from our Editor-in-Chief Bayo Olupohunda

-Legit.ng gathered that he said there were plans to create some upsets across the country whereby alleged perpetrators of such crimes would engage in phantom names-dropping of his name and some senior personalities in the PDP.

-The statement read: “We wish to blow the whistle as an early-warning alert of the grandiose scheme being put together by some unscrupulous elements aimed at jeopardising the reputation of His Excellency, Atiku Abubakar in the coming days and weeks.
+“We wish to blow the whistle as an early-warning alert of the grandiose scheme being put together by some unscrupulous elements aimed at jeopardising the reputation of His Excellency, Atiku Abubakar in the coming days and weeks,” the statement read.

+FG to maintain current forex policy — Lai Mohammed(Opens in a new browser tab)

 “By the merit of what is beginning to unfold, there are plans to create some upsets across the country whereby alleged perpetrators of such crimes will engage in phantom names-dropping of Atiku Abubakar and some senior personalities in the Peoples Democratic Party.

+I’m proud that Yar’adua was produced by my political family ‘PDP’ – Atiku(Opens in a new browser tab)

-Atiku, however, called on the federal government to be awake to its responsibilities of providing security and ensuring peace, and to desist from actions and utterances that are capable of exposing our fault lines.
+“Towards this end, and for the umpteenth time, we call on the Federal Government to be awake to its responsibilities of providing security and ensuring peace, and to desist from actions and utterances that are capable of exposing our fault lines.

 “It is very unsettling that senior administration officials, especially those who are the mouthpiece of government will make reckless but calculated comments to tarnish the image of Atiku Abubakar and government will sit idly on it.”

-“With the conclusion reached by relevant security outfits that there is no evidentiary proof to back the claim by Lai Mohammed that the opposition was planning to upstage the government, we demand that the information minister should be arrested for a breach of security and an apology rendered to Atiku Abubakar and the PDP'', he said.
+“With the conclusion reached by relevant security outfits that there is no evidentiary proof to back the claim by Lai Mohammed that the opposition was planning to upstage the government, we demand that the information minister should be arrested for a breach of security and an apology rendered to Atiku Abubakar and the PDP.”

 CLICK HERE TO READ MORE FROM: General